Harvard-IACS/2023-AC215/README.md

 1. **Getting Help:**

-   - **ED Forum:** For questions related to exercises, course content, or package installations, post on the ED forum first.
-This promotes peer learning, as your peers might have faced similar issues.
-All posts are visible to everyone, and the teaching staff monitors them regularly.
+   - **ED Forum:** Post questions related to course content, or technical issues on the ED forum.
+This encourages peer learning and allows teaching staff to address common concerns.
+We regularly monitor the forum to provide guidance.
-   - **Office Hours:** Should you need more personalized assistance or deeper clarifications, attending office hours is recommended.
+   - **Office Hours:** Attend office hours if you need personalized assistance or in-depth explanations.
-   - **Email:** For private matters or specific concerns, feel free to directly email the instructor.
+   - **Teaching Staff Helpline:** For matters specific to the teaching staff, please send your queries to ac215.2023@gmail.com.
-   ​
+   - **Email the Instructor:** For private or individual concerns, please feel free to directly email the instructor.

 2. **Academic Honesty:**
    - This course places a strong emphasis on ethical behavior.
 Whether it's ethically handling data or attributing the work of others, students are expected to maintain high standards of integrity.
    - **Acceptable Behaviors:** Discussing course materials, engaging in office hours, debugging with peers, using and citing small portions of code found online, seeking online knowledge, and seeking guidance from tutors.